IMAGE VIA DARCY KIEFEL VIA TRUST FOR PUBLIC LAND

 Lake views and chin-up bars rarely go together, but Garfield Lake Park (next to West Mississippi Avenue, east of the lake) happens to have both.
 The park is ideal for bodyweight workouts, calisthenics, and street workouts; you’ll find swedish wall bars, an abs bench, and push-up bars over gravel.
 The park is also outfitted with grass fields and lengthy sidewalks for cardio intervals.
 If adorable ducks motivate you, then don’t pass up the half-mile hike around the shore, where you can check out the famous free-standing forest grove in the middle of lake.
 Throw some crumbs for the birds — but only from healthy carbs, please.

 Nine acres of lawns, canopy trees, and garden beds with tennis courts, convenient bathhouses, and sandstone walks are just the beginning of this historic park in Denver’s oldest neighborhood.
 Many of Denver’s parks have public pools (including Ruby Hill), but Mestizo-Curtis Park is the most popular for good reason — it’s fairly cheap and easy to get in some midday laps.
-But when Denver cools down, it’s important to note the city has already spent $300,000 on renovations to the park and has plans for what they’re dubbing “Phase 2”, which would include a fitness zone and community garden.
+And it keeps getting better.
+The city has invested more than $300,000 in the park, renovating the playground and creating additions like a fitness zone and community garden.

 The Capitol Hill neighborhood is well-known for its surplus of bars and restaurants.
 It’s no wonder, then, that a district so saturated with delectable eats is also outfitted with a spacious park to burn off yesterday’s cheat meal(s).
 Home to many of Denver’s festivals and summer events, Cheesman Park is also a go-to for runners, dog-walkers, and power strollers.
 The rectangular, outer dirt path past Denver’s charming botanical gardens and the Grecian pavilion is 1.5 miles long, and so well-maintained that one could almost forget the entire property used to be a widely used cemetery for various religious sects, criminals, and vagrants.